What is in Laminate Flooring?March 31, 2016

 6.)
-Small Ball Resistance – The ability to resist fracture due to impact by a an object with less surface area.
+Small Ball Resistance – The ability to resist fracture due to impact by an object with less surface area.

 7.)
 Wear Resistance – The ability of the wear layer to resist abrasive wear through the décor (photographic) layer.

 8.)
-Dimension Tolerance – The ability of laminate flooring to maintain its manufactured, free-standing thickness, length, width, straightness and squareness.
+Dimension Tolerance – The ability of laminate flooring to maintain its manufactured, free-standing thickness, length, width, straightness, and squareness.

 10.)
-Surface Bond – The force required to split away the surface of laminate flooring from the fiberboard core.
+Surface Bond – The force required to split away from the surface of laminate flooring from the fiberboard core.